Workforce, training and education

 • A valid Equality and Diversity certificate (or other evidence of completion),

-• A copy/copies of relevant supervisor couse certificates,
+• A copy/copies of relevant supervisor course certificate/s,

 • Your weekly supervisor timetable demonstrating protected time for teaching and supervision,